 Disadvantages of Betting Exchanges

-So if betting exchanges are so great, why doesn’t everyone use them?
+If betting exchanges are so great, why doesn’t everyone use them?
 In reality, a large majority of the betting public still use traditional bookmakers rather than betting exchanges.

-The reasons for these are two fold.
+The reasons for this are twofold.
 First, because of the way an exchange is set up, and the fact that bets are not placed against the bookie, a betting exchange cannot offers as many specials and promotions as a bookmaker.
 For many punters, the draw of these promotions is far too tempting – even though they might still be better off betting at an exchange.

 The principles of how a betting exchange works simply does not allow for this kind of promotions – Betfair cannot offer refunds on £25 bets when the exchanges commission on the bet would only be a couple of pounds.
 Remember – the money from a lost bet doesn’t go to the exchange, it goes to another punter.
-So it just isn’t in the numbers.
+So, it just isn’t in the numbers.

 The second major disadvantage of betting exchanges is a big one, and one that is unlikely to have a solution.
 Because each bet is against other customers, betting exchanges cannot offer multiple or accumulator bets – there is physically no way for the system to be able to handle it.
 Given the popularity of accumulators – particularly with the recreational ‘saturday morning’ crowd, this is a fairly heavy blow.

 The exchanges have tried to overcome this by offering multiples in a traditional bookmaker format along side their peer-to-peer platform – where you are now betting against the house rather than another punter, but this defeats the whole point of the exchange and has had relatively poor uptake from the betting community who would rather stick to a bookie for this kind of bet.